loshmis/simple-config/readme.md

 ## Installation

-You can install it via composer by typing the following
+You can install it via composer by typing the following command in your terminal

 ```json
 composer require loshmis/simple-config